Skip to main content

 What’s included:

-• Round-trip transport from Athens
+• Round-trip transport from Athens (with hotel pickup on most tours)

 • Licensed English-speaking guide

-• Entrance fees to site and museum
+• Entrance fees to the site and museum

-• Usually a lunch stop in Arachova
+• A lunch stop in Arachova (that charming mountain village nearby)

 Price: €80-95 per person